delebash/unreal_mapbox_bridge/README.md

 **Map Tab**

-Click and hold to drag around the map
+Left click and hold to drag around the map
+Right click and hold to change the angle of the map

+Scroll wheel to zoom in out

+Game keys for navigation are also enabled WSAD

 Type in a name or coordinates in the search box

-Click on the tile square you want to select.
+Left click on the tile square you want to select.
 It will turn blue when selected.

 You will see a preview of what the heightmap will look like as well as some statistics.

 Click the download button to download the selected tile 16 bit heightmap file.

-Select Terrain size is currently not working.
-The image will download as 512x512.
+Select Terrain size youu want to use for your Unreal Landscape size.

 The Scale number is correct but may look large in Unreal.
 You might want to use a different scale number when you import into Unreal.

+**Manually resize method if you want to edit your hegitmap in a photo editor**

 **Convert image to Unreal Landscape Size**